 Targeted Cover Letter

 Targeted cover letters are more impressive and powerful because they are so specific and when it lands on the potential employer’s decide it stands out.
-You know the company, the decision maker’s name, the position sought and the message you want to send.
-It will help to find out what skills the company desires, and it’s philosophy and changes within the organization.
+You know the company, the decision maker’s name, the position sought, and the message you want to send.
+It will help determine what skills the company desires and its philosophy and changes within the organization.
 Gather what information you can and use this to your advantage, demonstrating to the employer how you can be a great asset.

 Networking Cover Letter

-Networking to uncover job leads accounts for nearly 85% of jobs opportunities and offers.
+Networking to uncover job leads accounts for nearly 85% of job opportunities and offers.
 It’s important to set up a network of friends, acquaintances, and other professional contacts.

 When addressing your letter, try to include the contact’s name in the opening paragraph to attract the reader’s attention and add credibility.

 The broadcast cover letter is a simple but effective variation.
 A lot of the information used will be taken from your resume since the letter’s purpose is to replace the resume.
 This type of letter often generates a telephone interview with a potential employer, even though the employer will usually request a proper resume.

 Highly successful executive individuals who are well established use this method of written communication to initiate their search.
 Business owners often use this type of approach to market their services.

 Mothers or fathers re-entering the workforce with little or no paid experience may use this variation to convey volunteer or real-life experiences.